-“I know you think this party at John’s isn’t going to get too wild.”
-She started.
+“I know you think this party at John’s isn’t going to get too wild,” She said.
 I rolled my eyes.
 My mother was always doing this.
-She saw my expression and her softened.
+She saw my expression and hers softened.
 She stepped towards me before she looked down at her hands and decided better of trying to hug me.
 “Just, you know what happens if things get out of control.”

 “Michael!”
 My mother called out again, exasperated.
-The door slammed shut behind me and her concern was left behind as I jumped into John’s truck and he tore out of the driveway.
+The door slammed shut behind me.
+Her concern faded from my mind as I jumped into John’s truck and he tore out of the driveway.
 I knew what I was doing now, I wasn’t four and terrified of the world ending.
-I could handle a little party and manage not to destroy the world in the meantime.
+A little party was something I could handle without destroying the world in the meantime.

 I was so wrong.

 It wasn’t my fault, though, when I look back on it.
-When your friend hands you a bag of jelly beans and dares you to eat it, you can’t be blamed later when it turns out they’d laced the beans with LSD when they were made.
-And if President Albert Whittman just happens to be a chimpanzee now, rather than a man, well that wasn’t something I was going to admit to my mother.
-He had some pretty good reforms planned, after all.
+When your friend hands you a bag of jelly beans and dares you to eat it, you can’t be blamed later when it turns out they’d laced the beans with LSD.